rlindskog/vueniverse/README.md

     npm install -g now-cli

 You will have to make a database else where, I recommend the [Atlas free teir](https://www.mongodb.com/cloud/atlas).
-When you do, paste the url to the DB_URL variable in secrets.json.
-Also add a SECRET variable.
+When you do, paste the url to the DB_URL and a random SECRET variable to the secrets.json file.

+Also, if you decided to use the Redis option instead of in-memory (highly recommended), then you will have to create a Redis session store else where as well.
+I recommend the [Redis Labs](https://redislabs.com/) free tier.
+Once you make your Redis session, add SESSION_HOST, SESSION_PORT, and SESSION_PASSWORD to the secrets.json file.

 Then run...